-A mixture of things, really.
+A mixture of reasons, really.
 Some are technical.
 Managers worry about liquidity.
-If they have large positions in a stock will they be able to liquidate it should investors redeem in volume?
-And funds are subject to rules about how much of the portfolio any one stock makes up.
-These can be valid problems - particularly at the small-cap end of the market.
-We suspect the biggest factors in here are actually more psychological rather than technical.
+If they have large positions in a few stocks, will they be able to sell should investors redeem in volume?
+And funds are subject to rules about how much of the portfolio may be held in anyone.
+These can be valid reasons for having more holdings - particularly at the small-cap end of the market.
+We suspect the true reason why many managers hold more than the necessary or optimum number of stocks is psychological rather than technical.

 There's the fact that everyone hates to sell stocks that have gone up and replace them with new ones (looks good on a valuation if nothing else).
-There is the novelty factor of investing new money coming into a fund into a new holding than top up old.
-There is the herding (whereby managers are more comfortable owning the stocks other managers own too) and there is, of course, career risk.
-There is more benefit to a manager in tracking their index (almost inevitable if you hold 100 stocks) than in underperforming it, even in the short term.
-Finally, there is the fact that holding a smaller number of stocks with conviction requires a certain amount of mental stamina.
-Performance does not arrive in a straight line unfortunately (as our clients are only too aware of).
+There is the novelty factor of investing new money coming into a fund into a new company, rather than adding to existing ones.
+There is the herding instinct (whereby managers are more comfortable owning the stocks other managers own), and there is, of course, career risk.
+It is much safer for a manager to hug their performance index (almost inevitable if you hold 100 stocks) than to risk underperforming it, even in the short term.
+Finally, there is the fact that holding a smaller number of stocks with conviction requires a degree of mental stamina that not every professional manager possesses.
+Performance does not arrive in a straight line unfortunately (as our clients are only too aware) and it is important to take a view at times, even if that makes investing less comfortable.

-At Tacit, we prefer to focus on what we own for clients and ensure that these holdings are positioned for the economic environment ahead.
-For a new investment position to be taken it must provide a superior risk/reward profile than one of the 12 holdings currently in our strategies.
+At Tacit, we prefer to focus on what we own for clients and to ensure that these holdings are positioned for the economic environment ahead.
+Change for change's sake will only detract from our conviction-based approach and it is why our strategies have half the number of holdings of most of our peers.